 But in most cases, the very start is clients’ wish.

 ‘SUMMERSWELL’ SOFA – MOOD BOARD

 ‘SUMMERSWELL’ SOFA – FINISHED PRODUCT

 2// What is your process of moodboarding?
 How do you start?
-Do you make a first analysis or is to mainly gut feeling that drives you?
+Do you make the first analysis, or is it mainly gut feeling that drives you?
 Is there an initial and final mood board?

-The very beginning is only to collect pictures in boxes.
+The very beginning is only to collect pictures in a few boxes.
 After some time, I put them all side by side on my desk.
-When I have a look at the bigger picture, I start to search for a slogan which describes what I see.
+When I look at the bigger picture, I start to search for a slogan that describes what I see.
 With this slogan in my mind, I do my further investigation.
-Only then, I start with drawings, sketches, scribbles.
+Only then do I start with drawings, sketches, scribbles.

 Yes.
 I have an initial and a final mood board.
 The final one is the essence of the first.
-Actually I only reduce the material and add 2-3 drawings.
+Actually, I only reduced the material and added 2-3 drawings.
 The last step is to find keywords.

 ‘VIBE’ SOFA – MOOD BOARD

 3// What is your main purpose?
 Do you moodboard to gain clarity in your own creative process, or do you rather use them for internal communication?